Franklin County Sheriff's Office seizes marijuana vape cartridges

-Franklin County investigators note that the age group of persons buying and selling these vapes are between the ages of 17-25.
-According to their office, in just one local middle school alone there have been 23 incidents from 2018 to present day of vape devices being seized.
+Franklin County investigators said the people buying and selling these vapes are between the ages of 17-25.
+The office said that in just one local middle school alone there have been 23 incidents from 2018 to present day of vape devices being seized.

 RELATED: US vaping illness count jumps to 805, deaths rise to 13